 ‘Benign’ strangles (equine distemper)

 Nowadays, we only come across the benign type of strangles in our country.
 It is also called 'equine distemper' and it is caused by a bacterium different from the one that causes the malignant variety.
 Benign strangles is only contagious among horses, ponies and donkeys; people are not at risk.
 But the disease is not truly benign: each year brings fatalities among foals and young horses.
 They develop a high fever and the lymph nodes become inflamed a few days later.
 The animal has had the worst of it once these burst and pus is released.
 But if the lymph nodes on both sides of the throat become swollen, the strangles patient can become severely short of breath.
-And if the animal develops internal abscesses in other organs of the body that then rupture, this leads to so-called ‘bastard strangles’.
-This is generally fatal.
+And if these abscesses do not rupture to the outside but to the inside of the body, this leads to so-called ‘bastard strangles’ which is generally fatal.

-Horses that have been infected with this ‘benign’ strangles bacteria seldom become ill with the disease a second time.
+Horses that have been infected with this ‘benign’ strangles bacterium seldom become ill with the disease a second time.
 They are immune.
 Which is why vaccination is an obvious choice.
 But it is not easy to develop such a vaccine.
 An inoculum was available as early as the seventies, but it did not suffice.
-A vaccine for strangles was again introduced in the market in 2006, but it was withdrawn from the Dutch market after a few months.
+A vaccine for strangles was again introduced in the market in 2006, but it was also withdrawn after a few months.

 I propose that we place the yearling in the last box, with a container of halamid solution in front of the box door.
 It is used to disinfect the boots of anyone entering and leaving and to disinfect tools.
 The boxes to the left and right should remain empty and inquisitive persons are to be kept away.
 Then just wait and see until I have dropped by.
 That is not until the end of the morning round.
 Because I want to go home afterwards, have a shower and a change of clothes.
 I have more house calls to make today.